enso-org/hiring/positions/senior-libs-developer.md

 # Senior Library Developer
 Hi, we are Enso (Y Combinator S21) and we are hiring!
 We are looking for a talented Library Developer to support our libraries team.
 As a remote first company you could be working with us from Europe or North America.
-We need someone to help us with the experience to design, estimate and develop our
+We need someone with experience to help us design and develop our set of libraries.

 ## What is Enso?
 **From the business perspective**, Enso is a no-code interactive data transformation tool.
 It lets you load, blend, and analyze your data, and then  automate the whole process, simply by connecting visual components together.
 It can be used for both in-memory data processing, as well as SQL analytics and transformations on modern data stack (ELT).
 Enso has the potential to disrupt the data analytics industry over the next five years.